 Wisconsin statute 767.41(5) lists the factors courts use in making a determination about custody and physical placement:

-There are other factors a court may consider, such as existing alimony obligations and any other factors the court deems to be “relevant.”
+There are other factors a court may consider, such as existing alimony or spousal support obligations and any other factors the court deems to be “relevant.”

 Although child custody is based on a determination of a judge, courts use an objective formula to determine the child support a party may owe.
 Factors a court considers include: